Chapter 4

 born 20 or more times the mass of the Sun, a gravitational

-collapse occurs after the depletion of thermonuclear fuel - a
+collapse occurs after the depletion of thermonuclear fuel - a supernova

-is a neutron star, which may later collapse into a black hole by
+neutron star, which may later collapse into a black hole by

 accretion of material or fusion with another compact object in a